Annual Reporting Measures for CAEP Standards

 HUSOE Employer Satisfaction Survey

-The HUSOE Employer Satisfaction survey was piloted in May 2023.
-One domain on the survey is program completers’ impact on P-12 achievement.
+TOne domain in the HUSOE Employer Satisfaction Survey relates to program completers’ impact on P-12 achievement.
 Employer respondents who supervise teachers indicate impact in the subject areas of Reading, Mathematics, English/Language Arts, Science, and Social Studies using the following ranges: “No increase in achievement scores; 0.1% to 5.0% increase in achievement scores; 5.1% to 10.0% increase in achievement scores; More than 10.0% increase in achievement scores; Unable to answer.
-Pilot data show that HUSOE graduates had the largest impact on achievement in Reading and English/Language Arts.
+This year’s survey data indicate HUSOE graduates had the largest impact on achievement in Reading, Mathematics, and English/Language Arts.

 Impact on P-12 Student Learning Pilot Project

-A pilot project to assess the efficacy of each participant’s teaching and their impact on P-12 student learning outcomes is in the final stages of development with an expected completion date in summer 2024.
-All Howard University Teacher Residency Program completers (n=17) and all 2022-23 and Elementary Education graduates (n=18) will be asked to participate in the pilot project in fall 2024.
-The following methods will be used to collect appropriate data for the pilot project:
+A pilot project to assess the efficacy of each participant’s teaching and their impact on P-12 student learning outcomes is still in development with an expected completion date in summer 2025.
+All AY 2024-25 teacher education completers (n=18) will be asked to participate in the pilot project in spring 2026.
+The following methods will be used to collect appropriate data for the project:

-• Focused interviews with the teacher and principal using a series of questions that relate to student performance on standardized testing measures but also the impact of teaching on social emotional development and the use of computational thinking.
+• Focused interviews with the teacher using a series of questions that relate to student performance on the pilot assessment but also the impact of teaching on social emotional development and the use of computational thinking.

-• Available data on student achievement (such as state assessment scores, student learning objective outcomes, competency-based report cards, or other school and classroom-based assessments).
+• Available data on student achievement (such as state assessment scores, student learning objective outcomes, competency-based report cards, or other school-based assessments).

 View Measure 1 charts and tables